 “That was a nice moment.”

-There were more nice moments for Grayson to come, who still had to go share a glass of wine with Ferguson, as is traditional: “There seemed to be a lot more of my staff that were in the office afterwards than usual.
-You never saw them at Hereford.”
+There were more nice moments for Grayson to come, who still had to share a traditional post-match glass of wine with Ferguson: “There seemed to be a lot more of my staff that were in the office afterwards than usual.
+You never saw them at Hereford!”

 When asked by one of the most celebrated managers of all time whether he would prefer a glass or red or white, Grayson replied: “I don’t have anything to do with red, I’ll have a glass of white.”

 “It was a tongue-in-cheek comment, but I meant it.”